Latest SeedProd News

 seedprod zapier integration

-The next step is to ensure that your landing page settings are correct.
-To do so, click the Page Settings tab and browse each section.
+The next step ensures your landing page settings are correct.
+Click the Page Settings tab and look through each section.

 landing page settings

-• General: Edit your page name, URL, and status.
+• General: Edit your page name, URL, and status here.

-• SEO: If you’re using an SEO plugin, this is where you’ll handle your waitlist landing page SEO settings.
+• SEO: If you use an SEO plugin, manage your waitlist landing page SEO settings here.

 • Scripts: Add tracking pixels or scripts for ads and email marketing.

-• Custom Domain: Use a custom domain if you’re on the SeedProd Elite plan.
+• Custom Domain: Use a custom domain if you have the SeedProd Elite plan.

 After configuring your page settings, click the Save button in the top-right corner.

-The final step in this guide is to make your page live.
-To achieve that, click the dropdown arrow on the save button and select Publish.
+The final step is to make your page live.
+Click the dropdown arrow on the save button, and then select Publish.

 Publish waitlist landing page in WordPress

-Give your early access landing page a quick preview to make sure everything looks right.
-Then you’re ready to share it with the world and start growing your list.
+Give your early access landing page a quick preview to ensure everything looks correct.
+Then, you are ready to share it and start growing your list.

-Here’s a final look at the page I created on my test website:
+Here is how the page I created on my test website looks:

 Example of how to create a waitlist landing page in WordPress